msohailhussain/goji/README.md

 If you want to solve multiple problems simultanously (like in contests) just copy paste "problem" folder for each problem

+## Naming convention:
+1. For any type/function that can be directly used in competition use uppercase, otherwise use lowercase (the only exception is IO type)

 ## Go docs
 https://go101.org/article/type-system-overview.html